Back

 • Optimizing design and installation: modeling existing networks and terminals prior to a new layout will optimize the design and installation of new equipment.
 Possible conflicts can be detected during the design (e.g. a water pipe that passes where an aeration duct should be installed).

-• Plan maintenance: in fact, having an overview of the various networks and terminals and their characteristics (e.g. date of the last maintenance) will make it possible to plan interventions more precisely and to anticipate possible breakdowns.
+• Maintenance plan: in fact, having an overview of the various networks and terminals and their characteristics (e.g. date of the last maintenance) will make it possible to plan interventions more precisely and to anticipate possible breakdowns.

 • Conduct technical business simulations (e.g.: simulate flows and calculate the characteristics of fluid flow), to test different network configurations and determine which ones work best under specific conditions.